amontilla24/TensorFlow-Projects/README.md

 # TensorFlow-Projects
-I am Alberto Montilla, UCSD undergraduate in B.S.
+By Alberto Montilla, UCSD undergraduate in B.S.
 Computer Engineering.

 In this repository I will explore the TensorFlow API through tutorials and my own projects.